crf8472/libarcstk/DESIGN.md

   accessors and mutators instead.
 Also trivial accessors and mutators are ok.
 - Classes in exported header files should be Pimpls.
 The forward declaration and the opaque pointer in the Pimpl class are ``private``.
-- A class declaration contains only declaration of its members, but never their inline implementation.
-(Inlining is no reason, static is no reason.)
+- A class declaration contains only declaration of its members, but not their inline implementation.
+(Inlining is no reason, static is no reason.
+Inline non-member friend functions are an accepted exception.)
 - The definition ``= default`` has to be in the source file not in the header since it is an implementation detail.
 - The definition ``= delete`` has to be in the header not in the source file